 B.A.
 Dance/ Journalism, 2011

 While at Radford, she danced with the dance department as well as the hip hop dance group, AreUHype.
 Annalee performs and choreographs works surrounding Appalachian identity and created a performance art piece titled “Celebrating Appalachia” for the Crooked Road’s Mountains of Music Homecoming festival.
 She has choreographed full-length musicals, such as Baby: the musical, Pippin, and Into the Woods.
 More recently, Annalee has performed in New York City at the Choreographer’s Canvas, performing Bob Boross’s work “I am,” and at the Tap City festival performing works by Ted Louis Levy and Brenda Buffalino.
 She also published her first book chapter about performing Appalachian identity.
-This fall, she will be presenting a performance piece about freedom in Philadelphia, blending dance and spoken word.
+She has also presented “The Independence Project” in Philadelphia, using movement and spoken word.
+As a community driven artist, she plans on creating more community based works on US soil and abroad.